rocky-linux/documentation/docs/gemstones/RL9_network_manager.md

 Shell > nmcli connection modify CONNECTION_NAME autoconnect yes ipv6.method dhcp
 ```

+!!! info

+    Operations through `nmcli` or `nmtui` are saved permanently, not temporarily.

 #### Link aggregation

 Some use multiple network cards for link aggregation.
 In the early days, using **bonding** technology, there were seven working modes (0~6), and the bond mode only supported two network cards at most; Later, the **teming** technology is gradually used as an alternative, there are five working modes, and the team mode can use up to eight network cards.
 Comparison link between bonding and teming——https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/networking_guide/sec-comparison_of_network_teaming_to_bonding